Earn your degree where and when it works for your schedule. Taylor’s online programs are marked by flexibility and academic excellence.

 The structure of the programs is unique.
 Classes are either taken in 15-week semesters or 4-month terms, depending on financing.
 Per federal regulations, students who use financial aid take semester-based classes.
 Otherwise, you have the option of taking classes within a 4-month term, in which you determine the start date of your classes.
 Note: Financial aid is not available for students pursuing the professional writing certificate.

 Most students attend part-time, taking two or three classes at a time.
-Classes are completed online and have weekly assignment due dates, but no meeting times.
+Classes are completed online and may have weekly assignment due dates, but no meeting times.
 The faculty members are professionals in their fields, and share a Christian worldview.
 They purposefully incorporate faith in their classes.
-90% of students report feeling cared about by the professors even though they are separated by distance, according to a recent survey.

 Classes are taught in an independent study format in which students work one-on-one with the professor.
 You can work on a class any time of the day, and never have to be online at a specific time.
 Taylor utilizes Blackboard, a password protected interactive website, as the platform to deliver courses.

 Applications are accepted year round.
-However, the next start date for students using financial aid is the fall semester, which begins on August 27, 2018.
+However, the next start date for students using financial aid is the spring semester, which begins on January 29, 2019.

 Applications will not be reviewed until all materials are submitted.
 Students will be notified of acceptance within a week of the office receiving the last portion of the application.